 Instructions

 - Heat 2 tablespoon oil in a large skillet over medium heat.
 Fry potato slices in batches until golden brown and crispy.
-Drain on paper towels and set aside.
+Drain on paper towels and set aside.2 tablespoon olive oil, 1 large potatoes

 - In the same skillet, heat the remaining oil.
 Season chicken with salt and pepper.
 Sear over medium-high heat until golden brown on all sides (be careful not to overcrowd the pan).
-Remove and set aside.
+Remove and set aside.1.5 pound boneless chicken thighs or chicken thighs

 - Reduce heat to medium and add onion.
 Cook until softened, then add garlic and bay leaf.
-Sauté for another minute, releasing the fragrance.
+Sautรฉ for another minute, releasing the fragrance.4 cloves garlic, crushed, ยฝ medium onion, diced, 2 pieces dried laurel leaf

 - Pour in the tomato sauce, soy sauce, calamansi juice, brown sugar, salt, and pepper.
-Stir to combine and bring to a simmer.
+Stir to combine and bring to a simmer.14 ounces tomato sauce, ยผ cup soy sauce, ยผ cup calamansi juice, 1 teaspoon brown sugar, Salt and black pepper to taste

 - Return the chicken pieces to the pan, nestling them in the sauce.
 Simmer gently for 20-25 minutes, covered, or until the chicken is cooked through and tender.